HIV Treatment

 What is HIV drug resistance?

 As HIV multiplies in the body, it sometimes changes form, known as a mutation.
-Some HIV mutations can cause resistance to HIV medicines (called HIV drug resistance), which means that the virus will be resistant to all or some parts of a prescribed HIV medicine.
+Some HIV mutations can cause resistance to HIV medicines (called HIV drug resistance).
+With HIV drug resistance, the virus changes and current HIV medicines may not work as well, becoming resistant to all or some parts of an HIV treatment regimen.

-Drug resistance can develop over time in people with HIV or can be spread from person to person (called transmitted resistance), which includes perinatal transmission during pregnancy.
-This means that some people will have drug-resistant HIV even before they take HIV medicines.
+Drug resistance can develop over time in people with HIV or can be spread from person to person (called transmitted resistance), which can also occur during pregnancy, labor and delivery, or breastfeeding, through perinatal transmission of HIV.
+This means that some people can have drug-resistant HIV even before they take HIV medicines.

-For people who develop HIV drug resistance while taking HIV medicines, the original treatment regimen is unlikely to continue being effective.
-In other words, the original HIV medicines cannot prevent the drug-resistant HIV from multiplying, and the HIV treatment will fail unless a different treatment regimen is started.
+For people who develop HIV drug resistance while taking HIV medicines, the original treatment regimen is unlikely to remain effective.
+In other words, the original HIV medicines cannot prevent drug-resistant HIV from multiplying, and the HIV treatment will fail unless a different treatment regimen is started.

-On the other hand, people who acquire transmitted HIV resistance may not respond to certain treatment regimens, even if it is their first time taking HIV medicines.
-To prevent HIV from multiplying due to an ineffective treatment regimen, it is important to receive drug resistance testing as soon as possible after receiving an HIV diagnosis.
+People with transmitted HIV resistance may not respond to certain treatment regimens, even if they have never taken HIV medicines, including pre-exposure prophylaxis (PrEP) or post-exposure prophylaxis (PEP).
+To prevent HIV from multiplying, it is important to receive drug resistance testing as soon as possible after receiving an HIV diagnosis.

 What is drug-resistance testing?

 Once HIV treatment is started, a viral load test is used to monitor whether the HIV medicines are working effectively.
-If viral load testing indicates that a person’s HIV treatment regimen is not effective, drug-resistance testing is repeated.
-The test results can identify whether drug resistance is the problem and, if so, can be used to select a new HIV treatment regimen.
+If a person’s HIV treatment regimen is not working, drug-resistance testing is often repeated.
+The results can show whether drug resistance is the problem and help guide the choice of a new treatment regimen.

 How can a person taking HIV medicines reduce the risk of drug resistance?

-Taking HIV medicines exactly as prescribed (called medication adherence) reduces the risk of drug resistance.
-Even occasionally skipping HIV medicines can allow HIV to multiply, which increases the risk that the virus will mutate and produce drug-resistant HIV.
+Taking HIV medicines exactly as prescribed (called medication adherence) helps reduce the risk of drug resistance.
+Even occasionally skipping HIV medicines can allow HIV to multiply, which increases the risk that the virus will mutate and become resistant to certain medicines.

 The following HIVinfo resources offer more information on drug resistance and medication adherence: